adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 		// bootstrap application
 	}

 **Detecting the presence of the API is not enough**.
-As I mention in *The disadvantages of Javascript polyfills*, merely detecting APIsis not always enough.
+As I mention in *The disadvantages of Javascript polyfills*, merely detecting an API is not always enough.
 Nicholas Zakas has a dedicated e-book entitled *The Problem with Native JavaScript APIs* [0] which I highly recommend to bring the point home.
 This is why feature *testing* (not detecting) is very important.

 **CTM degrades the experience unnecessarily**.
 CTM could easily rule out a perfectly capable browser from receiving the *enhanced* experience.
 Let's say you want your app to perform client-side form validation, something that say IE8 is perfectly capable of.
-CTM will unnecessarily stop the user from receiving the enhanced experience, resorting to server round trips and the disadvantages that come with that.
+CTM will unnecessarily stop the user from receiving the enhanced experience, resorting to server round trips and the disadvantages that come with that (those are out of scope for this article).

 **Some implementations of CTM rely on polyfills to plug missing gaps**.
 This is what I mean by better chance of success.
 Not a guaranteed one.
 In order to plug the missing gaps which has two major problems.
-One is that polyfills have a load of major disadvantages (another frail thing to do) and two, it is weird to enhance the experience based on a modern CTM test, and then immediately provide arbitrary support for old browsers that dont cut the mustard.
+One is that polyfills have a load of major disadvantages (another frail thing to do) and two, it is weird to enhance the experience based on a modern CTM test, and then immediately provide arbitrary support for old browsers that dont *cut the mustard*.

 **The CTM condition needs constant maintainance along the continuum of new browsers**.
-Again it's the same old problem &mdash; when do I drop support for a browser.
+Again it's the same old problem &mdash; when do I drop support for a browser?
 If so how do I drop *enhanced* support for it.
 The idea being that when you **somehow** decide you then need to change the test.
 Perfectly capable browsers today are then soon to be deemed incapable years down the line.
 ES6 anyone.

 **Worst of all it's unreliable**.
 It's only reliable if the application utilises the methods in the CTM condition e.g. the following could easily break: